Poetry & Prose

 ART

 It was only natural that the more I collected books the more I had fell in love with certain book illustrators: Blake, a progenitor (like Bach), Rockwell Kent (his oils too); Parrish and Kay Nielsen extra wonderful, Pogany, Dulac, Rackham, Willcox-Smith, John Vassos (I had all his books), the french fellow who drew fanciful bugs), Milne, Beatrix Potter, the Stewart Little and Wind in the Willow artists, Greenaway, etc. The great travel, botanical, bird, reptile, butterfly illustrators were my special favorites: Catherwood (in Steven's Incidents of Travel in Central America, E.J.
 Lowe in his books on English ferns and grasses (but was he the illustrator?); Mutis in Humboldt, scotty David Robert's views of Egypt and the middle east, Redoute, Buffon, Henri Robert, Thornton, Catesby, and many flower and nature illustrators, Audubon and Gould of course, many others (birds), Horton (reptiles), Edward Smith (butterflies).
-Books like Michaux's North American Sylva or the ones by Lowe were pinnacles of book art.
+Books like Michaux's North American Sylva or the ones by the Englishman Lowe were pinnacles of book art.
 I owned some great examples: Meehan's 1879?
 Ferns and Flowers of North America in four volumes, after paintings by Alois Lunzer, Mary Vaux Walcotts Flowers of N A , 5 boxes; Elizabeth Hey's 1837 Spirit of the Woods also Moral of the Flowers, with hand colored plates and Studer's Birds of North America, illustrated by Theodore Jasper; also the series of the fruits of New York by Ulysees P.Hedrick (these had photos, not chromolithographs), Grapes of, Peaches, Plums, Cherries, Small Fruits and Pears.
 I had the Apples of New York in two volumns also, although this was not by Hedrick- but ya gotta chek out the apples of ny!
 You couldn't have all those other fruits and be without the apples.
 This series is truly good enough to eat.
-I had Lowe’s Beautifully Leaved Plants and Grasses of Grt Britain. facsimile of Bateman's Orchids, of Emily D's Herbarium , facsimile of Thornton's Temple of Flora .
-I had many books on botannical art and the wonderful women botannical artists.
-I had many books on the Parkinson drawings and plates made from them, several books on camellias, etc.
+I had Lowe’s Beautifully Leaved Plants and Grasses of Great Britain and the Lowe Ferns British and Exotic in 8 bols., facsimile of Bateman's Orchids, of poet Emily Dickinson's Herbarium (concerning the plants in her garden) (and he present garden outside her house in Amherst is impressive) , facsimile of Thornton's Temple of Flora .
+I had many books on botannical art and the many wonderful women botannical artists, like Sybylla and Delany .
+I had many books on the Parkinson drawings and plates made from them from the James Cook world circumnavigational voyages, several books on camellias and other flower species, etc.

 Sydney Parkinson was the artist on board the ship Endeavor, accompanying the naturalist Joseph Banks and Captain James Cook on their voyage of 1770 .
 His work for the "Florilegium", finally published in color in 1983, represented a pinnacle in botanical illustration.
 I write about this work more extensively in my essay on book collecting.